panaC/opds-server-firebase/README.md

 readium OPDS2 publication server built on Google Firebase backend.

-The aims of this project is to bootstrap this server to make your own ODPS2 server.
+The aims of this project is to bootstrap this server to make your own OPDS2 publication server.
 It's useful for any editor wishing broadcast his publication to a readium standard format [opds2](https://drafts.opds.io/opds-2.0).
 It's also useful to create your personnal publication server usable together with [Thorium reader](https://www.edrlab.org/software/thorium-reader/) for example.

+# how it's works ?

+1. deploy on firebase the server
+1. upload your files (epub, cover, ...)
+1. create and upload several [OPDSPublication](https://drafts.opds.io/opds-2.0#41-opds-publication)
+1. access to the /feed route
+1. your OPDSFeed is now accessible to everyone

-### why firebase
+### firebase

 I choose to used firebase to simply deploy the server on the web.